OpenHands vs Devin

 Devin

-The first AI software engineer
+Devin: the first autonomous AI software engineer for production code.

 Visit Website